terhechte/cursor-rust-tools/README.md

 # Cursor Rust Tools

-A **MCP** server for cursor (and potentially other editors) to give them access to Rust documentation and Rust analyzer.
+A [MCP](https://www.anthropic.com/news/model-context-protocol) server to allow the LLM in Cursor to access Rust Analyzer, Crate Docs and Cargo Commands.

 Includes an UI for configuration.